jraitt/Four-Fund-Portfolio-Planner/TASK.md

 - [x] Add 'Selected Portfolio Details' table (Yield, ER, Beta, Period Returns) below 'Fund Details' table.
 (Date: 2025-05-07)
 - [x] Change orientation of "Period Returns (%)" table in `app.py` so periods are columns and tickers/portfolio are rows.
 (Date: 2025-05-15)
+- [x] Add YTD calculation based on historical data and add it to the "Period Returns" table.
+(Date: 2025-05-16)
-(Add any new tasks or TODOs discovered during development here)
+- [ ] When 100% stocks, 0% US stocks, the periods return table portfolio row should mirror the "VTI" row.
+(Date: 2025-05-18) (Add any new tasks or TODOs discovered during development here)

 ## Completed Tasks